PatrickMatthiesen/DSYS-gRPC-template/README.md

 >I will complete this at a later time (TODO)

+This guide assumes that you at least have downloaded go.

-You can start by following the [Setup of new repository](#setup-of-new-repository), which should show you how to start making your own repository structure and how to run the files.
+You can start by following the [Setup of new repository](#setup-of-a-new-repository), which should show you how to start making your own repository structure and how to run the different things.
 While setting up your repository, make sure to go to the appropriate sections explaining the basics of what to do in each of the files.
 If the sections don't explain it well enough, then try to compare it to the working code example in this repository.
+I would very much appreciate feedback if you have any 🙂.

-## Setup of new repository
+## Setup of a new repository

 1. Make ``go.mod`` file with: